ccvale/ccvale.github.io/README.md

 - Slight page animations when going from page to page

 - <del>Fix the bugs on Valdle and make it actually playable<del>

+- Fix the font problem on non Mac devices

+- Fix the mobile version stretching and unintended formatting